 Disclosure of lists of advisory bodies and, especially, their staffing can help improve the public trust in those groups and, consequently, it will result in improved transparency of public administration.
-Such groups would include, for example, liquidation committees, damage assessment committees, appeal committees, advisory bodies, etc., regardless of the fact whether they are established by law or by a decision of a minister, head of a central administration agency or head of other agency or organization (this will not apply to members of evaluation committees under the Public Procurement Act).
+It is especially an external activity that is not performed as standard activity of agencies within the meaning of performance of agenda under Competence Act and other legislation or Deed of Foundation.
+Such groups would include, for example, advisory bodies or external working teams, not including liquidation committees, damage assessment committees, appeal committees comprising employees or advisory, enterprising and consultative bodies established by law (this will not apply to e.g. members of evaluation committees under the Public Procurement Act, Councils of National Park, Central Flood Commission).

 The advisory position carries a significant risk of attempts to corrupt the person in the position of advisor.
-Disclosure of the list of advisors makes it possible to identify the cases when an advisor meets lobbyists or the cases when an advisor's financial situation is at evident variance with the advisory position.
-It does not matter whether the advisor is a regular employee of a public agency or an "external" employee with a non-employment contract.
-The public should also be informed about advisory firms that render advisory services to a public agency or organization under contracts signed in line with generally applicable regulations.
+It does not matter whether the advisor is a regular employee of a public agency (working under a contract) or an "external" employee with a non-employment contract, but the decisive factor is degree of influence of these persons on decision making within the organization (by which in the case of the disclosure of the information outweighs public interest over personal data protection).
+The public should also be informed about advisory firms that render advisory and other external services (e.g. external audits, consultations, reports) to a public agency or organization under contracts signed in line with generally applicable regulations (e.g. agency agreements, contracts for work).
+These are therefore such services which are accounted for under budget item 5166 of Notice No. 323/2002 Coll. marked as "Consultation, advisory and law services".

 According to the 2011 Annual Report of the Security Information Service, certain lawyers and law-offices and other similar entities are co-accountable for damages caused to the State Budget; those entities use their contracts for legal services to influence activities of central and local administration.
-Besides, the cases of illegal practices of the public-law entities cooperating with lawyers or law offices are very difficult to reveal and prosecute due to their exceptional position and statutory obligation of non-disclosure102.
+Besides, the cases of illegal practices of the public-law entities cooperating with lawyers or law offices are very difficult to reveal and prosecute due to their exceptional position and statutory obligation of non-disclosure.
 At present, the internal control mechanisms of associations of lawyers cannot be relied on.
 Certain entities from the public sector outsource legal services from external lawyers and law offices, although such entities employ sufficiently skilled employees.
-It is also noted that disclosure of a list of law offices is not prohibited by law; on the contrary, the information on representation and certain related data can be asked for even now under the Free Access to Information Act.
-Therefore, this measure should help improve the trust in those institutions, because they will proactively provide information about the lawyers and law offices they cooperate with and they will have to cope with cases of suspected inefficient employment of law-offices' services and respond to requests for information on particular lawyers or law offices according to the Free Access to Information Act.
+Disclosure of a list of law offices is not prohibited by law; on the contrary, the information on representation and certain related data can be asked for even now under the Free Access to Information Act (Section 9 Subsection 2).
+This measure should contribute to improve the trust in those institutions, because they will proactively provide information about the lawyers and law offices they cooperate with and they will have to cope with cases of suspected inefficient employment of law-offices' services and respond to requests for information on particular lawyers or law offices according to the Free Access to Information Act.
 This is not a measure, which should reveal all clientelistic connections between lawyers and public-law entities, but this is the first step, which could force lawyers and law offices out of the "grey zone" and closer to social responsibility.